 That’s the principle behind a Zero Trust, or ZT, cybersecurity approach.
 It’s a model that organizations use to persistently enforce security controls across all users, devices, workloads, networks and data, regardless of their location or affiliation.

-“We can no longer have this ‘castle-and-moat’ mindset, where we only defend the perimeter and endpoints, believing everybody and everything already inside our network belongs there,” said Dr. Torsten Staab, Raytheon Intelligence and Space’s chief engineer for the Enterprise Data Protection and Resiliency Platform.
-“You’ve got to assume that the bad guys are already inside, and they are already accessing your data.”
+“We can no longer have this ‘castle-and-moat’ mindset, where we are hyper-focused on defending the perimeter, believing everybody and everything already inside our network belongs there,” said Dr. Torsten Staab, principal investigator for Zero Trust Security at Raytheon Intelligence & Space, a Raytheon Technologies business.
+“We’ve got to assume that the bad guys are already inside, and that they are already accessing systems and data.”

 Implementing a Zero Trust architecture can be a challenge.
 To roll out ZT across an enterprise, the framework needs to integrate all aspects of the Zero Trust model while providing a simple design, pervasive protection and ease of use.
 Also, this model must be able to work on all types of infrastructure such as edge, mobile, on-premises and cloud-hosted systems.

 “The majority of today’s information technology and operational technology infrastructures are highly distributed, interconnected and diverse.
 They are system-of-systems ecosystems where trust is the key to successfully operating,” said Greg Grzybowski, DoD cyber defense technology lead for Raytheon Intelligence & Space.
 “Data is to an IT infrastructure like blood is to the body – it must be protected everywhere and at all times to ensure the health and welfare of the total system.
 Much like the human body, trust of data in a Zero Trust architecture is established through a system of defenses that provide protection not just at entry and exit but also in depth and at all points in between.”